adhithimaran/adhithimaran/README.md

 ---

-## 🎓 About Me
+## 🎓 A Little Bit About Me

 🏫 **Computer Science Student** at the University of Minnesota - Twin Cities
 📅 Graduating **May 2026**
 💼 Undergraduate Teaching Assistant @ **CSE Dept**

-I enjoy building web applications and solving real-world problems through code.
-I'm currently working on an intelligent task scheduling application.
+Outside of class, I enjoy building web applications and solving real-world problems through code.

 ---

 ## 🔭 What I'm Working On

-- 📅 **Intelligent Productivity Assistant** - Full-stack Next.js app with AI-powered scheduling algorithms and calendar integrations
+- 📅 **Intelligent Productivity Assistant** - Full-stack Next.js app with scheduling algorithms and calendar integrations to help users schedule tasks efficiently
 - 🎓 **Teaching** - Helping students learn how to program and learn the basics of coding

 ---